oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * Specifications that define name formats MUST define:
     * The permitted format for TypeName
     * The permitted format for FieldName
-    * A Field Separator character not permitted in FieldName, used to serialize qualified field names
+    * A Field Separator character not permitted in FieldName, used in qualified field names
     * A "System" character permitted in TypeName but reserved for use in tool-generated type names
 * Specifications that do not define an alternate name format MUST use the definitions in Figure 3-1 expressed in [ABNF](#rfc5234) and [Regular Expression](#es9) formats:
 ```